-If you've come to the unhappy conclusion that your marriage is going to end because it’s been destroyed by adultery, then you might be wondering how adultery fits into the divorce laws in Maryland.
+If you've come to the difficult conclusion that your marriage is going to end because your spouse was unfaithful, then you might be wondering how adultery fits into the divorce laws in Maryland.
 Will adultery matter for purposes of the divorce proceedings?
-More specifically, will a judge be concerned about adultery when making a decision about alimony?
+More specifically, will a judge consider adultery when deciding alimony?

-This article will provide an overview of alimony in Maryland and explain the potential impact of adultery on alimony.
-If you have any questions after you read this article, you should speak with an experienced family law attorney for advice.
+This article will provide an overview of alimony in Maryland and explain the potential affect of adultery on alimony.
+If you have any questions after reading this article, you should speak with an experienced family law attorney for advice.

-Alimony is the money that one spouse (the "obligor" or paying spouse) pays to the other (the "obligee" or supported spouse) during or after a divorce (or both).
-The purpose of alimony is to make sure that both spouses live as closely as possible to the standard of living they enjoyed while they were married and that no one is impoverished because of the divorce.
+Alimony is the money that one spouse (the "obligor" or "paying spouse") pays to the other (the "obligee" or "supported spouse") during and/or after a divorce.
+The purpose of alimony is to make sure that both spouses live as closely as possible to the standard of living they enjoyed while married and that neither is left impoverished because of the divorce.
 (Md.
 Code Ann.
 [Fam.
 Law] § 11-101.)

 There are different kinds of alimony that Maryland courts can award:

 Divorcing spouses often wonder, if the judge finds that a spouse was unfaithful and grants the divorce based on adultery, will that prevent the cheating spouse from receiving alimony?
 The answer is no. In Maryland, even though the divorce court may already have found that your spouse committed adultery and granted you a divorce for that reason, you won't be able to hold that fact against your spouse when it comes to alimony.
-The judge may or may not choose to consider the adultery, but the judge can't say that your spouse is barred or prohibited from seeking alimony because of adulterous behavior.
+The judge may or may not choose to consider adultery, but the judge can't say that your spouse is barred or prohibited from seeking alimony because of adulterous behavior.
 (Md.
 Code Ann.
 [Fam.
 Law] § 11-103.)

-Family law judges who are deciding alimony can consider fault, such as adultery, that resulted in divorce and destroyed the marital home.
-However, the fault can only be considered when it affects the economic needs of the spouse who's asking for alimony.
-This means that adultery is only relevant to alimony if it somehow affected the finances of the supported spouse.
-If, for example, the cheating spouse used the couples' life savings on a lover during the marriage, to pay for gifts, hotel rooms, or vacations, a judge would most likely find that this affected the supported spouses' finances and order the guilty spouse to reimburse the innocent one.
+Family law judges who decide alimony in Maryland can consider fault, such as adultery, that resulted in divorce and destroyed the marriage.
+However, the judge can only consider adultery when it affects the economic needs of the spouse who's asking for alimony.
+In other words, adultery is only relevant to alimony if it somehow affected the supported spouse's finances.
+If, for example, the cheating spouse used the couples' life savings on a lover during the marriage to pay for gifts, hotel rooms, or vacations, a judge would most likely find that this affected the supported spouses' finances and order the guilty spouse to reimburse the innocent one.

-Therefore, Maryland courts are required to apply the normal statutory requirements to all alimony cases, even when there's been adultery, to determine the amount and duration of alimony to be paid (if any).
+Maryland courts are required to apply the normal statutory requirements to all alimony cases, even when there's been adultery, to determine the amount and duration of alimony (if any).
 To decide whether to award alimony, judges have to "consider all the factors necessary for a fair and equitable award," including: